Top 20 TestNG Interview Questions and Answers

 1. Go to Eclipse -> Click on “Help” -> Click on “Install New Software”.

 3. Check the TestNG checkbox and click on the “Next” action button.
-The installation will start and the Eclipse will restart after installation.
+The installation will start, and Eclipse will restart after installation.

 4. Right-click on the project in Eclipse -> Select build path -> Configure Build Path.